jgraley/cotest/coroutines/docs/server-style.md

 Other techniques that could be used with server-style tests include:
  - Global modality: multiple event loops are coded, one for each of a number of _modes_, and when we want to switch mode we jump between the loops.
- - Multiple servers: manage complexity by splitting into multiple server loops, one coroutine each, and have the higher priority ones drop calls for others to handle.
+ - Multiple servers: manage complexity by splitting into multiple server loops, one coroutine each, and have the higher priority ones drop calls for other ones to handle.
  - Trigger launches based on incoming watch calls.
-The server cal deal with completion as and when it happens.
+The server can deal with completion as and when it happens.